sjroma/sjroma.github.io/frontendnotes/fenotes.md

 If you have a dark-mode extension installed on your browser, disable it.

 <a href="https://validator.w3.org/#validate_by_input" target="_blank">HTML Validator</a> - Used to <a href="https://validator.w3.org/docs/help.html#validation_basics" target="_blank">check the validity</a> of your HTML document.
-It's easiest to cut & paste your code into the 'Validate by Direct Input' tab.
+It's easiest to cut &amp; paste your code into the 'Validate by Direct Input' tab.

 <a href="https://jigsaw.w3.org/css-validator/#validate_by_input" target="_blank">CSS Validator</a> - Similar to link above, validate your CSS code.
-Cut & paste your code into the 'By direct input' tab.
+Cut &amp; paste your code into the 'By direct input' tab.

 <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element" target="_blank">HTML Entities</a> - MDN docs is always a good resource
 <a href="https://www.w3schools.com/html/html_elements.asp" target="_blank">HTML Entities</a> - W<sup>3</sup> Schools is a good resource and there's usually a little editor where you can try things out